wave-centre/cibig/docs/course_materials/LINUX1/linux1_PRACTICE.md

 As we use a custom database for the first time, if we have a fasta format file of these sequences we have to create a database from our fasta format file `AllEst.fasta` with the `makeblastdb` command.

 * Go inside the `Bank` directory and list the content of this directory
-* create a nucleotide database by typing:
+* create the blast index for uniprot database by typing:
 {% highlight bash %}
-makeblastdb -in AllEst.fasta -dbtype nucl -parse_seqids{% endhighlight %}
+makeblastdb -in uniprot_plant.fasta -dbtype prot -parse_seqids{% endhighlight %}

 * List the content of the directory to check if the database has been indexed